5jt/dyalog-cookbook/manuscript/05-Configuration.md

 Sometimes it’s only after writing many lines of code that it becomes apparent that a different choice would have been better.

-And sometimes it becomes apparent that the other choice would be so much better that it’s worth unwinding and rewriting a good deal of what you’ve done.
+And sometimes it becomes apparent that the other choice would be so much better than it’s worth unwinding and rewriting a good deal of what you’ve done.
 (Then rejoice that you’re writing in a terse language.)

 We share these musings here so you can see what we think about when we think about encapsulating state; and also that there is often no clear right answer.